craftercms/docs/source/reference/modules/commons/index.rst

 Tool
 ----
 Crafter Commons provides a command line tool that can be used to encrypt/decrypt text.
-See :ref:`newIa-crafter-commons-encryption-tool` for more information
+See :ref:`crafter-commons-encryption-tool` for more information